 - Where can you improve on this plan/project over those in the past?

-- Who is owning each step of the project?
+- Who owns each step of the project?
 Where exactly do you need input from another team, and what exactly do you need them to contribute?

 Need help getting started on your next IT Roadmap or project?
 We’re here as your guides.